mlhartme/stool/DOCUMENTATION.md

 [//]: # (include classArgument.md)

-*class* specifies the class underlying this stage.
-Classes can be specified in three ways:
+*class* is a reference to the class for this stage.
+Classes can be referenced in three ways:
 * a path pointing to a local yaml file containing the class; this path has to start with a '/' or a '.'
-* an image with a `stage-class` label containing a base64 encoded class file
+* an image with a `stage-class` label containing a base64 encoded class yaml
 * a class name defined in the configured classpath

 [//]: # (-)